issa-project/issa-pipeline/environment/containers/README.md

  >:point_right: The [training](../../training) process has to be run at least once before the automated indexing is feasible.

+ More details about usage and configuration of `annif` container can be found [in the Annif documentation]](https://github.com/NatLibFi/Annif/wiki/Usage-with-Docker).

 ### dbpedia-spotlight
 Two dbpeadia-spotlight containers are created from the [DBpedia Spotlight Docker image](https://hub.docker.com/r/dbpedia/dbpedia-spotlight) one per language `dbpedia-spotlight.en` and `dbpedia-spotlight.fr`.
 Each container relies on the downloaded language model.
 The model download is lengthy (on our machine 11 and 4 min for English and French) and is included in the installation script.
 The models are stored in the host FS.